Azure/azure-sdk-for-python/doc/batch.rst

 	# Upgrade pool OS
 	batch_client.pool.upgrade_os('my_pool', 'WA-GUEST-OS-4.28_201601-01')

-You can monitor pools by retrieving individually, or grouped.
-Pools can also be listed using OData filters.
+You can monitor pools by retrieving data individually, or grouped using OData filters.
 You can also retrieve statistics on the usage of a specific pool, or all the pools in the lifetime of your Batch account.

 .. code:: python